Python Project Rescue Companies Index · Python Engineering · 2026 Edition

 • Vendor consolidation favored mid-sized, senior shops.
 Many one-or-two-person Python shops folded in 2025; clients now prefer 20-200 person firms that can dedicate a pod immediately.

 A real Python project rescue is not "throw bodies at it."
 Strong vendors follow a disciplined arc that prioritizes stopping the bleeding before adding features.
-The table below is the playbook B2B TechSelect uses to grade rescue execution.
+The table below is the playbook Python Project Rescue Companies Index uses to grade rescue execution.

 Five-stage Python rescue playbook